myparcelnl/woocommerce/readme.txt

 3. View the status of the shipment on the order details page.

 == Changelog ==

+= 2.0.1 =
+* Completely revamped settings & export interface
+* New delivery options replaces old 'Pakjegemak':
+	* Postponed delivery (pick a delivery date)
+	* Home address only option
+	* Signature on delivery option
+	* Evening or morning delivery option
+	* PostNL Pickup & Early PostNL Pickup
+	* Possibility to assign cost to the above delivery options
+* Create return labels from the WooCommerce backend
+* Uses new MyParcel API

 = 1.5.6 =
 * Fix: Disable pakjegemak if 'ship to different address' is disabled after selecting Pakjegemak location